Shotokan Karate History

 Dojo Kun & 20 Precepts

-Gichin Funakoshi was born in Shuri, Okinawa on November 10th 1868.
+Gichin Funakoshi was born in Shuri, Okinawa, Japan on November 10th 1868.

-As a boy he was weak and needed herbs to strengthen his body, he was also trained in Martial arts by two famous masters of that time, Each trained him in a different Okinawan Martial art.
+As a boy he was weak and needed herbs to strengthen his body, he was also trained in Martial arts by two famous masters of that time.

-After this, Funakoshi Sensei decided to remain in Japan to teach and promote his art.
+After this, Funakoshi Sensei decided to remain in Japan to teach and promote his art, where he resided in a University Dormitory, cleaning by day and teaching his martial art by night.

 Gichin Funakoshi later died on April 26th 1957 at the age of 88 years old.